5 Strange Things Millionaires Do With Their Money, But Most of Us Have Never Tried

 Take a couple of minutes to answer some questions about yourself and your driving record.
 With this information, EverQuote will be able to give you the top recommendations for car insurance.
 In just a few minutes, you could save up to $610 a year.

-3. Spend $1 to Own a Piece of Amazon or Netflix
+2. Own a Piece of Amazon or Netflix — Even if You’re Not Rich

 Take a look at the Forbes Richest People list, and you’ll notice almost all the billionaires have one thing in common: They own another company.